 ©2008 Andrea Barsanti, used under a Creative Commons license

 Regular readers know I’ve long held a strong position on the Zhdanovism of the right.
-For conservatives culture war is a war on culture; they hate and fear the power of art, and reflexively try to claim for themselves, not by creating any of their own (that would be undignified, not to mention difficult) but by claiming art that makes them uncomfortable is not art — you know, just like history that makes them uncomfortable isn’t history — and art that does make them comfortable is conservative.
+For conservatives culture war is a war on culture; they hate and fear the power of art, and reflexively try to claim it for themselves, not by creating any of their own (that would be undignified, not to mention difficult) but by claiming art that makes them uncomfortable is not art — you know, just like history that makes them uncomfortable isn’t history — while art that makes them comfortable is real and conservative.

 That’s really what’s behind this stupid thing going on now where, because Neil Young, an undisputed cultural treasure, decided to pull his own music off Spotify rather than share a platform with the COVID vaccine denialist Joe Rogan, conservatives have decided not only that this is censorship (yes, the free market and the First Amendment both remain mysterious to the right) but also that Young’s music is shit and the really good music is… Kid Rock.